Can Long-Distance Relationships Ever Work?

 But it wasn't long before the couple knew they wanted to find a way to be together full-time.
 After just six months, her partner was packing up her life to come and be with Charlotte in London.
 “She made a huge sacrifice for our relationship, and everyone thought we were crazy for moving in together so soon,” Charlotte says.
 “But, you know, lesbians and U-Hauling — ha.”
 Charlotte and her partner ended up leaving London to travel the world together, an experience they blogged about, before landing back in the Isle of Man during the pandemic."
 Seven years later we are still together and stronger than ever,” Charlotte says.

-In college, Gracie dated someone who went to a different school, about a six-hour drive from her own.
+In university, Gracie dated someone who went to a different uni, about a six-hour drive from her own.
 Although the couple had strong chemistry, they both had busy schedules, and it was hard to make time between their classes and extracurriculars to talk, let alone to see each other.

+After dating for about six months, they decided to call it quits.
+They’d had miscommunications, and Gracie felt she was always the one doing the long drive to his college, with him rarely visiting hers.
+Then, he admitted to kissing another person while drunk at a party.
+“I was devastated after the Skype breakup,” Gracie remembers.
+“That night at the dining hall, while I was venting to my friends, they encouraged me to go out and hook up with someone else to get over him.
+I’d never had a one-night stand before, but it seemed like fun when Samantha did it on Sex & The City.”
+So, that weekend, she put on her favourite pair of jeans, went out, and flirted with a football player she’d seen around campus before.
+They left together, and she found herself on top of him in a bunk bed in his dorm.
+“It was sloppy, drunk sex that just made me long for my ex,” she says.

 Advertisement